Research & Development

-We are committed to addressing unmet medical needs through innovative research and development: R&D expenses were $6.7 billion in 2015.
+We are committed to addressing unmet medical needs through innovative research and development (R&D).
+R&D expenses were $10.1 billion in 2016, $6.7 billion in 2015 and $7.2 billion in 2014 (which included restructuring costs and acquisition- and divestiture-related costs in all years).
 The talent of our scientists, combined with recent scientific and technological advances, is leading to an exciting period for research as we seek new and more effective ways to treat diseases.

 We are including pediatric development programs in the company’s new drug and vaccine development strategies worldwide, where relevant, in response to unmet clinical needs.

-Further, where appropriate, we will develop and seek approval for pediatric indications and develop age-specific formulations.
-We utilize an internal Pediatric Development Committee to review and provide input into all pediatric development strategies across various therapeutic areas.
-The committee serves as a Center of Excellence within our company to consult on pediatric development issues and key pediatric policy questions.
+When appropriate, we will develop and seek approval for pediatric indications and develop age-specific formulations.
+We rely on an internal Pediatric Development Committee to review and provide input into all pediatric development strategies across various therapeutic areas.
+The Committee serves as a Center of Excellence within our company to consult on pediatric development issues and key pediatric policy questions.
 For a listing of all clinical trials, including pediatric clinical trials, click here.

 Our company is prominently positioned at the intersection of invention and the burden of disease.
-Our products and research priorities are aligned with the current and projected global burden of disease as defined by the World Health Organization (WHO), as well as with the increasing need for new therapies targeted to treatment-resistant diseases such as hepatitis C and antibiotic-resistant infections.
+Our products and research priorities are aligned with the current and projected global burden of disease as defined by the World Health Organization (WHO), as well as with the increasing need for new therapies targeted at diseases such as chronic hepatitis C and antibiotic-resistant infections.

-Our research pipeline illustrates the progress of our R&D efforts.
+Our research pipeline illustrates the productivity of our R&D efforts.
 We currently have a number of candidates under regulatory review in the U.S. and internationally.
-An update on our R&D activities can be found in the company’s 10-K Report.
+An update on our R&D activities can be found in our Form 10K or on our corporate website.

-Our Investigator Studies Program is an example of our efforts to advance science and improve patient care by supporting, through the provision of drugs and vaccines and/or total or partial funding, high-quality research that is initiated, designed, implemented and sponsored by external investigators.
-Results are documented and properly disseminated in peer-reviewed publications.
+Our Investigator Studies Program is an example of our efforts to advance science and improve patient care by supporting, through the provision of drugs and vaccines and/or funding, high-quality research that is initiated, designed, implemented and sponsored by external investigators.
+This program encourages research in emerging scientific areas of interest, and has an established track record of presentations and the publication of results in peer-reviewed journals.

-Our company is a member of and supports numerous professional associations, including the American Association for the Advancement of Science (AAAS), the U.S. National Institutes of Health (NIH), the U.S. National Science Foundation (NSF), the World Medical Association (WMA) and the National Academies.
+We are a member of and support numerous professional associations, including the American Association for the Advancement of Science (AAAS), the U.S. National Institutes of Health (NIH), the U.S. National Science Foundation (NSF), the World Medical Association (WMA) and the Council for International Organizations of Medical Societies (CIOMS).
 In addition to promoting dialogue and the exchange of ideas in research, we sponsor research conferences—such as selected Gordon Research Conferences, an international forum in which researchers discuss advances in biologic, chemical and physical science—that cover areas in which our company is conducting research.